 Prenatal exposure to alcohol can result in an almost limitless combination of physical and functional birth defects.
-While there are specific criteria for diagnosing Fetal Alcohol Syndrome and other disorders under the FASD umbrella, the full range of physical and developmental disabilities for any one affected individual may become evident at irregular times through childhood, adolescence and into adulthood.
+While there are specific criteria for diagnosing disorders under the FASD umbrella, the full range of physical and developmental disabilities for any one affected individual may become evident at irregular times through childhood, adolescence and into adulthood.
 Preventing the disabilities through early diagnosis and intervention—if possible—and coping with the symptoms or consequences of the disabilities becomes the challenge for families and caregivers.

 Described below are practical solutions and brief recommendations for some of the most common challenges, including learning and behavioral problems across the lifespan.
 Often, more specialized information and resources are needed by families to adequately meet the needs of a loved one with FASD.
-Search the NOFAS Resource Directory, visit the Strategies for FASD Parents and Caregivers and Adults Living with FASD pages, or contact NOFAS for more information.
+The NOFAS Resource Directory, the Strategies for FASD Parents and Caregivers and Adults Living with FASD pages all over more information, or contact NOFAS.

 FAS/FASD through the Lifespan